 A traffic stop is one of the most frequent encounters between citizens and police.
 Usually, police officers will pull a vehicle over if they have reason to believe that some offense has occurred.
 You may feel anxious, irritated at the delay or concerned about a possible citation.
 However, officers are also concerned about possible threats to their personal safety while performing their duties.

 The following recommended procedures will ensure that the traffic stop can be completed quickly and safely.

 - When signaled by an officer, safely pull over to a place out of traffic flow.

-- Sit calmly, with your hands visible on the steering wheel.
+- Sit calmly with your hands visible on the steering wheel.
 If you have passengers, ask them to sit quietly with their hands visible.
-(Avoid sudden movements or ducking in the seat; these actions can unnecessarily alarm the officer.)

-- If it is night, turn on your inside light when you pull the car over.
+- If it is nighttime, turn on your interior lights when you pull the car over.
 For safety reasons, the officer will want to visually scan the car's interior before proceeding.